• Skip to primary navigation

 • Dried Herbs and/or Fresh Parsley: Dried herbs will be mixed with garlic, salt and oil.
 You can use Italian seasoning or a mix of other dried herbs such as oregano, basil, thyme and/or rosemary.
 Fresh herbs are optional and can be sprinkled on the croutons after they come out of the oven.

-At a Glance: How to Make Croutons from Sourdough Bread
+How to Make Baked Sourdough Croutons

 For this homemade sourdough crouton recipe, you can tear the bread into craggy chunks, or slice them for a more uniform appearance.
 Just ensure the pieces are about the same size so they bake evenly.
 Making croutons in the oven couldn’t be easier!
-Here’s how do it (see recipe card for details):

-• First, slice or tear your sourdough bread into uniform-sized bread cubes.
+1. slice your sourdough into small cubes.

 If you’d like to add a salty, cheesy finish, sprinkle a few tablespoons of Parmesan cheese over the croutons after they come out of the oven.